 I was sceptical about exactly why keyword density was so important rather than placement of the keywords, having seen many “myths” in SEO.

 What do I mean by placement over density?
-Placement could be class as putting the keywords in the right places like in the meta, page title, header tags and content in a natural manner.
+Placement could be classed as putting the keywords in the right places like in the meta, page title, header tags and content in a natural manner whereas density is, basically, keyword stuffing.

 So I decided to research this a little.
 I soon came across: http://www.highervisibility.com/blog/what-is-the-proper-keyword-density-for-seo/ which not only provides a meta type discussion between numerous SEO experts but also provides a short but descriptive abstract from Matt Cutts: